fooyay/fcc-hardhat-security/README.md

+This is a fork of freecodecamp's Hardhat Security repo.

+Two most common types of attacks:
+- Reentrancy
+- Oracle Manipulation

 # Hardhat Security

 This is a section of the Javascript Blockchain/Smart Contract FreeCodeCamp Course.
 This part of the course is to help users understand basic security and some fundamentals of auditing.